Do the CMB Temperature Fluctuations Conserve Parity?: Discussion

 \acknowledgments

-8 pt { We thank Stephon Alexander, William Coulton, Cyril Creque-Sarbinowski, Adriaan Duivenvoorden, Giulio Fabian, Colin Hill, Marc Kamionkowski, Daniel Meerburg, and William Underwood for insightful discussions.
-We are additionally grateful to William Coulton, Cyril Creque-Sarbinowski, Colin Hill, and David Spergel for careful reading of the manuscript.
+8 pt { We thank Stephon Alexander, William Coulton, Cyril Creque-Sarbinowski, Adriaan Duivenvoorden, Giulio Fabian, Colin Hill, Marc Kamionkowski, Daniel Meerburg, and William Underwood for insightful discussions that led to this work, \resub{as well as Neal Dalal, Krzysztof Gorski, Meng-Xiang Lin, Minh Nguyen, Ue-Li Pen and Maresuke Shiraishi for post-submission feedback}.
+We are additionally grateful to William Coulton, Cyril Creque-Sarbinowski, Colin Hill, and David Spergel for careful reading of the manuscript, \resub{as well as the anonymous referees for insightful feedback}.
 OHEP is a Junior Fellow of the Simons Society of Fellows and thanks John Watling of Nassau for liquid support.
 The author is pleased to acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University, which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's Research Computing Division. }